AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Related Work

 \subsection{Graph Neural Networks}

-With the great progresses achieved in deep learning \cite{goodfellow2016deep}, Graph Neural Networks (GNNs) are applied to Graph Representation Learning area, aiming to deal with arbitrary graph-structured data introduced in \cite{scarselli2008graph, gori2005new}.
-Different from traditional Graph Embedding model \cite{grover2016node2vec, ou2016asymmetric, perozzi2014deepwalk, wang2017community}, GNNs combine attributes and network structure together to accomplish down-stream tasks.
-Spectral Graph CNN \cite{bruna2013spectral} proposed the convolution operation on the graph based on the spectrum of the Graph Laplacian.
-In order to reduce the complexity of it, ChebyNet \cite{defferrard2016convolutional} use Chebyshev polynomial to approximate the convolution kernel of the Spectral Graph CNN.
-After that, Graph Convolution Network (GCN) \cite{kipf2016semi} proposed a semi-supervised method to learn representations of nodes and achieve progresses on classification tasks.
-Besides, GraphSAGE \cite{hamilton2017inductive} and Graph Attention Network (GAT) \cite{velivckovic2017graph} use spatial methods to aggregate neighbors' representations of nodes to learn nodes' embeddings in different ways.
+With the great progress achieved in deep learning \cite{xia2022pluralistic}, Graph Neural Networks (GNNs) are applied to Graph Representation Learning {\cite{chen2020graph}} area, aiming to deal with arbitrary graph-structured data introduced in \cite{scarselli2008graph}.
+Different from the traditional graph embedding model {\cite{ou2016asymmetric}}, GNNs combine attributes and network structures together to accomplish downstream tasks.
+Spectral Graph CNN \cite{bruna2013spectral} proposes the convolution operation on the graph based on the spectrum of the Graph Laplacian.
+In order to reduce its complexity, ChebyNet \cite{defferrard2016convolutional} uses the Chebyshev polynomial to approximate the convolution kernel of the Spectral Graph CNN.
+After that, Graph Convolution Network (GCN) \cite{kipf2016semi} proposes a semi-supervised method to learn representations of nodes and achieve progress in classification tasks. {In addition}, GraphSAGE \cite{hamilton2017inductive} and Graph Attention Network (GAT) \cite{velivckovic2017graph} use spatial methods to aggregate neighbors' representations of nodes to learn {the embedding of nodes} in different ways.
+Apart from these graph neural networks mentioned above, some general frameworks of GNNs are proposed to integrate the Graph Neural Networks into one framework.
+The message-passing neural networks (MPNN) summarize the framework of GNNs into two phases: a message-passing {phase} and a readout phase.
+Based on this, some platforms {\cite{wu2020comprehensive}} are developed to realize the GNNs.
 Most of these methods are not designed for anomaly detection, but simply treat it as a classification task without considering the small percentage of anomalous nodes and problems of lacking labels.

+In view of the spectrum, the most widely used graph convolution model, GCN, is a low-pass filter to process {signals of nodes} in networks.
+After that, many models such as SGC \cite{wu2019simplifying}, GWNN \cite{xu2019graph} inherit this idea and propose some graph low-pass filters as the framework of GNNs. {However}, these methods cannot work well because they filter most high-frequency anomalous signals.
+Therefore, we cannot adopt the GNN-based model in this task directly and we need to design a new framework to adapt.